rajfal/rajfal.github.io/_posts/2018-01-13-Get-CSV-data-from-MySQL.md

 ---
 layout: post
-title: "Getting denormalized data in a CSV file format from MySQL"
+title: "Generate denormalized data from MySQL database into a CSV file format"
 comments: false
 description: "step by step guide on extracting denormalized data in CSV format from MySQL"
 categories: data MySQL CSV SQL